lae/ansible-role-proxmox/README.md

 other and are clustered together.
 Note that the PVE cluster name will be set to this group name as well, unless otherwise specified by `pve_cluster_clustername`.
 Leaving this undefined will default to `proxmox`.

-`pve_fetch_directory` will be used to download the host public key and root user's public key from all hosts within `pve_group`.
-These are then uploaded to each host into the appropriate configuration files.

 `pve_watchdog` here enables IPMI watchdog support and configures PVE's HA manager to use it.
 Leave this undefined if you don't want to configure it.